 - Reduce churn rate – When you measure customer service, you come to know the customer satisfaction rate.
 The happy customers retain with your business for a long time and advocate your brand with positive word of mouth.

 8. Deliver a great mobile experience

 In today’s time, mobile accessibility is everything.
 If your website is not mobile optimized, then you are in deep water.
 Customers tend to complain when a mobile site is not displayed properly, delay in loading, or is difficult to navigate.

 Akamai report says, “100-millisecond delay in load time can cause conversion rates to drop by 7%.”
 It clearly means that even the least wait time in website loading or haven’t optimized their websites for mobile users, can negatively impact user engagement and conversions.

 These frustrations are compounded when they are looking for assistance.

 As omnichannel support includes mobile devices, it is vital that your website, as well as mobile applications, should have fast load times, accurate search results, and accurate displays.

 - Make certain that all your customer support and solutions pages are mobile-friendly.

 - Ensure that your website engagement strategies focus on mobile optimization while designing the website.

 Omnichannel customer service is a strategic direction for businesses than a tactical one.
-However having an omni channel strategy is not enough.
-In order to deliver a great experience, businesses also need to train their customer-facing teams to be able to understand various customer data points across each interaction.
-Building a well trained, dedicated support team is one key asset to transform your business into an omni channel centric and enhance brand credibility.
+However, having an omni channel strategy is not enough.
+In order to deliver a great omni channel customer support, businesses also need to train their customer-facing teams to be able to understand various customer data points across each interaction.
+Building a well trained, dedicated support team is one key asset to transform your business into an omni channel-centric and enhance brand credibility.